 We understand that parents don't take decisions concerning their children, and their future, lightly.
 And choosing how or where to invest on their behalf can seem overwhelming at times.

 Over six million children had a CTF opened on their behalf by a parent, guardian or the government.
 On 6 April 2015, it became possible to transfer Child Trust Funds (CTFs) to Junior ISAs.
-Thousands of parents have already made the switch, but those who haven’t may wonder if there is any benefit to transferring.
+Those who haven’t already made the switch may wonder if there is any benefit to transferring.